trinodb/trino/docs/src/main/sphinx/functions/array.rst

 =============================
-Array Functions and Operators
+Array functions and operators
 =============================

 .. _subscript_operator:

-Subscript Operator: []
+Subscript operator: []
 ----------------------

 The ``[]`` operator is used to access an element of an array and is indexed starting from one::